How To Get a Job in Germany as an Indian?

 Benefits of EU Blue Card

-EU Blue Card was inspired by Green Card from the USA, but in my opinion, it’s much better and perspective for appliers.
+EU Blue Card was inspired by the Green Card from the USA, but in my opinion, it’s much better and perspective for appliers.
 Here are some exceptional advantages:

 • Equal work and salary conditions for national citizens